Pixel-Services/PixelDocs/flash/request-handler.md

 # ⚙️ Request Handler

 In this section, we illustrate the powerful concept of `RequestHandler` in Flash, which are used to handle incoming requests and generate responses.
+RequestHandler classes provide the most control over the request lifecycle and allow you to use routing, expected operators and HDI's to create custom logic for handling requests.

 ## Creating a Request Handler